Bill Simpson (actor): Beginnings

-Simpson began his career as an continuity announcer and newsreader for BBC Scotland and Scottish Television.
+Simpson began his career as a continuity announcer and newsreader for BBC Scotland and Scottish Television.
 His only appearance in a movie was as a non-speaking extra (his name was missing from the film credits) playing a bridegroom in the first remake of John Buchan's story The 39 Steps (1959), which starred Kenneth More as Richard Hannay.
 He devoted the rest of his career to television, radio and stage.

 In 1962 BBC Television adapted Robert Louis Stevenson's novel The Master of Ballantrae in which Simpson played the part of Hastie in six 30-minute episodes.
 Later that year, he took the role of Mr. Ogilvie in "Appearance in Court", an episode of the popular BBC police drama, Z Cars.

 Dr Finlay's Casebook

-On 16 August 1962 the BBC began broadcasting its long-running Scottish medical drama Dr Finlay's Casebook, with an episode called "It's All in the Mind".
+On 16 August 1962 the BBC began broadcasting its long-running Scottish medical drama Dr. Finlay's Casebook, with an episode called "It's All in the Mind".
 Simpson played the title role of Dr Alan Finlay, and was supported by Andrew Cruickshank as Dr Cameron, his older partner at the Arden House surgery in Tannochbrae, and Barbara Mullen as their housekeeper, Janet.
 With locations at Callander in Stirling, Scotland, the show ran for eight seasons, the final episode, "The Burgess Ticket", being shown on 3 January 1971.
 Simpson also starred in 104 audio episodes of the A. J. Cronin story, made by BBC Radio 4, from 1970 to 1975.